-What is that elusive, exciting zap of almost palpable emotional electricity you feel when being with certain people?
+What is that elusive, zing?
+That exciting zap of palpable emotional electricity you feel with certain people?

 (The key photo is sister & her hubby–still happily hugging 40 years later.)

 Zing can hit you the moment you meet someone or be the overriding sentiment when you know you’re about to see them.
 That physical response, that zing we experience, isn’t solely connected to romance.
 Charismatic appeal is any tie you make with another person where an internal tug urges you to spend time with someone.

 Think of the friends you love who have been with you for years.
 Do you love them for what fills their hearts, the beliefs carried in their souls, rather than their physical attributes?
 Conversely, haven’t you written people off shortly after meeting them once you realized they don’t have enough joie de vivre?
 There isn’t enough light behind their eyes—even though their outsides are gorgeous—to substantiate a long-term friendship.